d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 | /home/shared/design | design |
 | /home/shared/info | info |

-The owner of the shared directories is the ‘root’ user
+The userowner of the shared directories is the ‘root’ user

 ### Task 7.1